 Anomander Rake, from the Gardens of the Moon collectors edition.

 Malazan Book of the Fallen is an epic fantasy series by Canadian author Steven Erikson.
-The series is famous for its Door Stopper tendencies, for having Loads and Loads of Charactersnote the Dramatis Personae usually contains several hundred characters, and even then does not include numerous incidental ones, its deliberate use of Lost In Medias Res and for introducing an anthropological and geological perspective to the Fantasy genre.
+The series is famous for its Doorstopper tendencies, for having Loads and Loads of Charactersnote the Dramatis Personae usually contains several hundred characters, and even then does not include numerous incidental ones, its deliberate use of Lost in Medias Res and for introducing an anthropological and geological perspective to the Fantasy genre.
 The series' main influence is Black Company by Glen Cook.The Malazan Empire is yet in its infancy, and it has already seen its first betrayal.
 Surly, Master of the Claw, has assassinated Emperor Kellanved and his closest companion, Dancer.
 She ascends the throne as Laseen, continuing the Empire’s policy of ruthless expansionism, though she is continually mistrusted.On remote Genabackis, Imperial armies struggle to bring the continent to heel, as they face enemies both ancient and internal.
 The Bridgeburners are decimated, the Old Guard assassinated, and Laseen wants more.
 On the other end of the Empire, the Seven Cities subcontinent is gathering for a religiously mandated uprising known as the Whirlwind, and undermanned Imperial garrisons prepare for the inevitable bloodbath to come.
-Throughout it all, rumours of peoples thought extinct or myth returning with armies and allied with a broken god seeking vengeance can be heard.The universe in which the story takes place is a shared creation of Steven Erikson and Ian Cameron Esslemont; Malazan Book of the Fallen is the main sequence in the setting.
+Throughout it all, rumours of peoples thought extinct or myth returning with armies and allied with a broken god seeking vengeance can be heard.The universe in which the story takes place is a shared creation of Steven Erikson and Ian Cameron Esslemont, with Malazan Book of the Fallen considered to be the main sequence.
 The following books have been written in the setting:

 Army of the Dead: When the Bridgeburners ascend, they rise as undead but are unfettered to Hood's realm—the Warren of Death and the local afterlife.
 In Toll The Hounds, everyone who ever died is marched out of the Warren of Death, although most of them are too long dead to feel anything but apathy.